OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

 A small example of how to use the Alt-Ergo web worker can be build with the command ```make js-example```.
 This command also makes the web worker if it has not already been built.
 It produces a `www` directory with an html page where you can write a small example, run the worker, and see the results.
 You can also look at the console of your browser to look at the json file sent

+## Library

+Since version 2.2.0, Alt-Ergo's library is also compiled and installed.
+See the [API documentation] (also available [on ocaml.org](https://ocaml.org/p/alt-ergo-lib/latest/doc/index.html)) for more information.

 [install section]: ../Install/index.md
 [Lwt]: https://ocsigen.org/lwt/
 [js_of_ocaml]: https://ocsigen.org/js_of_ocaml/
-[API documentation]: ../API/index.md
+[API documentation]: ../API/index
 [AB-Why3 README]: ../Plugins/ab_why3.md
 [Alt-ergo native language]: ../Alt_ergo_native/index
 [SMT-LIB language]: ../SMT-LIB_language/index
 [Dune-site plugins]: https://dune.readthedocs.io/en/stable/sites.html#plugins

-## Library

-Since version 2.2.0, Alt-Ergo's library is also compiled and installed.
-See the [API documentation] for more information.